Gifts for a 35 year old woman

 A very 'hard to kill' plant

-A snake plant or a pothos is perfect for the woman who’s balancing work, friends, and trying to remember if she took her vitamin D today.
+A Yukka plant or a Cacti is perfect for the woman who’s balancing work, friends, and trying to remember if she took her vitamin D today.
 Bonus: it makes her home feel alive even when her social battery is flatlined.

 Bath Bombs That Don’t Smell Like a Teenage Fairy Explosion